Valdecy/pyBibX/README.md

 - a) Works with **Scopus** (.bib files), **WOS** (.bib files) and **PubMed** (.txt files) databases
 - b) Identification and Removal of duplicates
 - c) Identification of documents per type
-- d) Generates an **EDA** (Exploratory Data Analysis) Report: Publications Timespan, Total Number of Countries, Total Number of Institutions, Total Number of Sources, Total Number of References, Total Number of Languages (and also the number of docs for each language), Total Number of Documents, Average Documents per Author, Average Documents per Institution, Average Documents per Source, Average Documents per Year, Total Number of Authors, Total Number of Authors Keywords, Total Number of Authors Keywords Plus, Total Single-Authored Documents, Total Multi-Authored Documents, Average Collaboration Index, Max H-Index, Total Number of Citations, Average Citations per Author, Average Citations per Institution, Average Citations per Document, Average Citations per Source
+- d) Generates an **EDA (Exploratory Data Analysis)** Report: Publications Timespan, Total Number of Countries, Total Number of Institutions, Total Number of Sources, Total Number of References, Total Number of Languages (and also the number of docs for each language), Total Number of Documents, Average Documents per Author, Average Documents per Institution, Average Documents per Source, Average Documents per Year, Total Number of Authors, Total Number of Authors Keywords, Total Number of Authors Keywords Plus, Total Single-Authored Documents, Total Multi-Authored Documents, Average Collaboration Index, Max H-Index, Total Number of Citations, Average Citations per Author, Average Citations per Institution, Average Citations per Document, Average Citations per Source
-- e) Creates an **ID** (Identification) for each Document, Authors, Sources, Institutions, Countries, Authors' Keywords, Keywords Plus.
+- e) Creates an **ID (Identification)** for each Document, Authors, Sources, Institutions, Countries, Authors' Keywords, Keywords Plus.
 The IDs can be used in graphs/plots to obtain a cleaner visualization
 - f) Creates a **WordCloud** from the Abstracts, Titles, Authors Keywords or Keywords Plus
 - g) Creates a **N-Gram Bar Plot (interactive plot)** from the Abstracts, Titles, Authors Keywords or Keywords Plus
-- h) Creates a **Projection** of the documents based on the Abstracts, Titles, Authors Keywords or Keywords Plus
+- h) Creates a **Projection (interactive plot)** of the documents based on the Abstracts, Titles, Authors Keywords or Keywords Plus
-- i) Creates an **Evolution Plot** based on Abstracts, Titles, Sources, Authors Keywords or Keywords Plus
+- i) Creates an **Evolution Plot (interactive plot)** based on Abstracts, Titles, Sources, Authors Keywords or Keywords Plus
 - j) Creates a **Sankey Plot (interactive plot)** with any combination of the following keys: Authors, Countries, Institutions, Journals, Auhors_Keywords, Keywords_Plus, and/or Languages
 - k) Creates a **TreeMap** from the Authors, Countries, Institutions, Journals, Auhors_Keywords, or Keywords_Plus
 - l) Creates an **Authors Productivity Plot (interactive plot)** It informs for each year the documents (IDs) published for each author